McLaren: 2018–2020: Customer Renault engines

 At the season-opening Australian Grand Prix, Fernando Alonso scored the team's best finish since the 2016 Monaco Grand Prix with fifth, Alonso said that the team's target would be Red Bull Racing.
 McLaren had a relatively good start to the season with points finishes in the next four races, but in the next 16 races after Spain, McLaren only scored 22 points, 8 points less than in the same period in 2017.
 On 14 August 2018, Fernando Alonso announced he would not compete in Formula One in 2019, ending his four-year spell at the team.
 Carlos Sainz Jr. was signed as his replacement on a multi-year deal.
 On 3 September 2018, it was announced that Stoffel Vandoorne would be leaving the team at the end of the season, with Lando Norris being promoted from reserve driver to replace him in 2019.
 McLaren struggled with performance throughout the season, with the McLaren drivers being knocked out 21 times in the first qualifying session, and McLaren having the second-worst average qualifying ranking of any team, only ahead of Williams.
-The team finished the disappointing season – after being helped by the exclusion of Force India's points from the first 12 races – in 6th place with 62 points, 357 points behind their target, Red Bull Racing, with the same engine.
+The team finished the season – after being helped by the exclusion of Force India's points from the first 12 races – in 6th place with 62 points, 357 points behind their target, Red Bull Racing, with the same engine.

+Lando Norris driving the McLaren MCL35 at the 2020 Tuscan Grand Prix.
+Norris achieved his first career podium at the 2020 Austrian Grand Prix.

-The 2019 season was much more positive for McLaren, with the team securely establishing themselves as the best constructor behind Mercedes, Ferrari, and Red Bull.
+In the 2019 season, McLaren established themselves as the fourth-fastest constructor, behind Mercedes, Ferrari, and Red Bull.
 At the Brazilian Grand Prix, Sainz recorded the team's first podium since the 2014 Australian Grand Prix, finishing fourth on the road but later promoted to third after Lewis Hamilton received a post-race penalty, meaning that the team missed out on the official podium ceremony.
 McLaren ended the season in 4th place with 145 points, their best result since 2014 and 54 points ahead of their nearest competitor, Renault.

 McLaren retained Norris and Sainz for the season.
 The season was significantly impacted by the COVID-19 pandemic.
-The season was shortened to 18 races, with the season opener to take place in Austria.
+The season was shortened to 17 races, with the season opener to take place in Austria.
 At the Austrian Grand Prix, Norris achieved his first ever podium, finishing in third.
 Sainz achieved the team's second podium in 2020 at the Italian Grand Prix, where he finished second.
 The team finished the 2020 season third in the constructors' championship with 202 points.
 Sainz finished the drivers' championship in sixth with 105 points and Norris in ninth with 97 points.